lh3/gwfa/README.md

 To evaluate the performance of GWFA, we constructed two small graphs with minigraph.
 The first graph includes ~120kb region around the C4A and C4B genes.
-The second includes ~5Mb of HLA, consisting of 980 segments and 1399 links.
+The second includes ~5Mb of MHC, consisting of 980 segments and 1399 links.
 Both graphs are available [via Zenodo][zenodo].
 Neither has cycles.

 For the C4-90 graph, [Haowen Zhang][haowen] found GWFA can report the same edit distance in comparison to [his implementations][hz-sga] of various sequence-to-graph algorithms.

-For the HLA-57 graph, GWFA took 3m38s to align the HG002.2 haplotype (extracted from HLA-61.agc on Zenodo) with 41932 edits.
+For the MHC-57 graph, GWFA took 3m38s to align the HG002.2 haplotype (extracted from MHC-61.agc on Zenodo) with 41932 edits.
 Other exact solutions did not finish in a day.
-[GraphAligner][graphaligner]-1.0.13 failed to report an alignment given the entire ~5Mb query sequence.
-For the first 2Mb subsequence of HG002.2, GraphAligner reported 7075 edits in the vg mode and 6973 edits in the dbg mode.
+[GraphAligner][graphaligner]-1.0.14 didn't align the haplotype in one piece.
+For the first 2Mb subsequence of HG002.2, GraphAligner reported 6460 edits in the vg mode and 6547 edits in the dbg mode.
 GWFA found a smaller edit distance of 6447.

 We have not tested more complex graphs with cycles.
 Although we think the GWFA algorithm should be correct in theory, we are not sure if the current